jacquesb26/Zotero-Annotation-Citations/README.md

 ## Installing

-This isn't on the community plugin store.
-To install manually:

-1. Copy `main.js`, `manifest.json`, and (if present) `styles.css` into
-   `<your vault>/.obsidian/plugins/zotero-annotation-to-pandoc/`.
-2. Reload Obsidian (or use the "Reload app without saving" command) and enable the plugin under Settings → Community plugins.
+Install from the Obsidian app > Settings > Community Plugins.

 ## Building from source